ahmad-04/GalaxyExplorer/docs/aseprite-integration.md

 # Aseprite Animations in Galaxy Explorer

-This guide explains how to use Aseprite with Phaser 3.88 in this project to achieve full, high‑fidelity animations (frame tags, per‑frame duration, ping‑pong, packed sheets, trimming).
+This guide explains how to export from Aseprite and load animations in Phaser 3.88.2.
+The repo already includes Aseprite sources and export tools so you can iterate quickly.

 ## TL;DR